Anxiety and depression

 “This is not just a relaxation experience, this is something much more profound.”

 Plans for future research

 The team have exciting plans for a series of studies in the future, many of which are already underway:

 - testing how long the relaxation continues after a float

 - the cumulative effects of floating regularly as a practice

-- studies in a typical float centre, ie with pods that close, and no medical staff on hand
+- carrying out research in a typical float centre, ie with pods that close, and no medical staff on hand

-- studies with people suffering from opiate addiction
+- research with people suffering from opiate addiction

 - studies using an active control eg. an already validated treatment such as anxiety medications